Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Method

 \subsection{SEN for Downstream Video Tasks}

-To show the effectiveness of our SEN, we next explain how to apply it for four most representative video tasks from video perception to understanding, including tracking, recognition, chatting and editing.
+To show the effectiveness of SEN, we next explain how to apply it for the four most representative video tasks, including tracking, recognition, chatting, and editing.
 Basically, we choose the simplest way for downstream task adaptation, where we add or concatenate the final feature of SEN into the corresponding task model.
 This makes our SEN a plug-and-play unified encoder network for video understanding.

 \textbf{Pixel-Level Tracking}.
 This task is to estimate full-length motion trajectories for every pixel in every frame of a video. \textbf{First}, we choose the popular models~\cite{omnimotion,song2025track} for this task.
 For convenience, we take Omnimotion~\cite{omnimotion} as an illustration.
-As shown in Fig~\ref{fig:ta}(a), this model first specifies the location of a pixel $p_i$ at frame $i$, and concatenate it with a randomly initialized depth map to compose the 3D location of this pixel $x_i$.
-Next, this model maps $x_i$ in frame $i$ to its canonical 3D volume, and leverages inverse mapping to find the corresponding $x_j$ in frame $j$ for pixel-level tracking. \textbf{Second}, besides of video modality, we choose depth and text as other modalities in our SEN. The main reason is that, depth can provide extra 3D information, and text can provide extra motion description of target.
-Both are important clue for this tracking task.
+As shown in Fig~\ref{fig:ta}(a), this model first specifies the location of a pixel $p_i$ at frame $i$, and concatenates it with a randomly initialized depth map to compose the 3D location of this pixel $x_i$.
+Next, this model maps $x_i$ in frame $i$ to its canonical 3D volume, and leverages inverse mapping to find the corresponding $x_j$ in frame $j$ for pixel-level tracking. \textbf{Second}, besides video modality, we choose depth and text as other modalities in our SEN. The main reason is that depth can provide extra 3D information, and text can provide extra motion description of the target.
+Both are important clues for this tracking task.
 Hence, we use GPT-4o~\cite{gpt4} to generate the caption of this video, and use GLPN~\cite{kim2022global} to generate the depth of this video. \textbf{Finally}, we feed all these modalities into our SEN for deeper interactions, and average the output features of all these modalities as a contextual feature.
-Then, we resize it as the shape of $x_i$ in the Omnimotion model and add it with $x_i$ for tracking.
-Note that, all the encoders in SEN and the task model are pretrained.
-We froze them and only fine-tuned the learnable RA in SEN for task adaptation.
+Then, we resize it as the shape of $x_i$ in the Omnimotion model and add it to $x_i$ for tracking.
+We freeze all the encoders in SEN and the task model and only fine-tune the learnable RA in SEN for task adaptation.